TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 12/Leviticus 12.7.md

 ---

-and he shall offer it before Jehovah, and make atonement for her; and she shall be cleansed from the fountain of her blood.
-This is the law for her that beareth, whether a male or a female.
+and he shall offer it before Yahweh, and make atonement for her; and she shall be cleansed from the fountain of her blood. "'This is the law for her who bears, whether a male or a female.